bengfarrell/rgf-blog/content/fiction/submission-caws.md

 "Submission Caws" received an audio production by _the Centropic Oracle_ in January 2021!

 Their website also reprinted the story, which first cawed its way into the world at _Defenestration_ humor magazine in August 2019.
 Jill Raymond performed the audio version, and I quite enjoy her take on the story—the character of Betty, a bubbly and annoyingly successful composer of magical recipes, comes through loud and clear.
-To listen to or read "Submission Caws," head to _the Centropic Oracle's_ [website here](http://www.centropicoracle.com/library/F0112_SubmissionCaws.php).
+The Centropic Oracle no longer keeps a website, but you can still listen to it on Youtube!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SncEr6Dc-X4?si=1-u9L8vM9kMm7XJE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Or of course, you can read "Submission Caws" at its original home at _Defenestration_, [right here](http://www.defenestrationmag.net/2019/08/submission-caws-by-rebecca-gomez-farrell/).